 American companies with a UK heritage

 The pharmaceutical industry is a major source of investment and an important part of Britain’s industrial heritage.
 The American companies that comprise the APG have a long-standing commitment to the UK and play an important role in delivering the UK’s life sciences capacity.
-The eleven APG member companies support around 14,000 highly skilled jobs and are based across over 40 regional sites covering research and development (R&D), manufacturing, packaging and commercial operations.
+The ten APG member companies support around 14,000 highly skilled jobs and are based across over 40 regional sites covering research and development (R&D), manufacturing, packaging and commercial operations.

 APG member companies are at the forefront of developing innovative treatments for patients.
 These include medicines to treat high cholesterol levels, mental health, cancer rheumatoid arthritis and hypertension.
 APG members invest more than £792 million in R&D each year and launched 20 new medicines in the UK between 2011 and 2015.
 In 2017 alone, the APG is conducting more than 500 clinical trials in the UK, providing over 24,000 patients with the opportunity to benefit from innovative medicine.